bjornharrtell/pinia-json-api/README.md

-# pinia-data
+# pinia-json-api

-Pinia Data extends Pinia Store with capabilities to fetch typed data models via an JSON:API endpoint into record instances.
+pinia-json-api extends Pinia Store with capabilities to fetch typed data models via an JSON:API endpoint into record instances.

-A Pinia Data Store is defined with an endpoint and model definitions and the store instance API provides methods `findAll`, `findRecord` to fetch record(s).
-Pinia Store will automatically resolve included relationships.
+A PiniaApiStore is defined with an endpoint and model definitions and the store instance API provides methods `findAll`, `findRecord` to fetch record(s).
+PiniaApiStore will automatically resolve included relationships.
 If relationships for a record are not included they can be fetched later using `findRelated`.

 Records are shallowReactive and if previously fetched they will be updated by subsequent fetches.